-The corporate performance goals under the 2016 Bonus Plan and, in the case of quantifiable goals, the related target levels were selected based on our corporate priorities, goals, and objectives.
-These corporate performance goals generally included:
+The corporate performance goals under the 2017 Bonus Plan and, in the case of quantifiable goals, the related target levels, were selected based on our corporate priorities, goals, and objectives.
+These corporate performance goals included:

-- overseeing the achievement of pre-established research, clinical, regulatory, commercial and/or manufacturing milestones for our current drug development programs: - HIF Platform; - roxadustat for treatment of anemia, both globally and in China, including in the context of and related to the expansion of programs within our strategic partnerships; - o pamrevlumab for treatment of IPF, pancreatic cancer, and Duchenne muscular dystrophy; and - our corneal implant program; and - corporate development and planning activities.
+- overseeing the achievement of pre-established research, clinical, regulatory, commercial and/or manufacturing milestones for our current drug development programs; - continued development of roxadustat for the treatment of anemia, both globally and in China, including in the context of and related to the expansion of programs within our strategic partnerships; - · continued development of pamrevlumab for the treatment of IPF, pancreatic cancer, and Duchenne muscular dystrophy; and - · corporate development and planning activities.